NuLL1209/NPH-server/README.md

 # NPH-server
 Network Physical host (NPH) - server platform and experimental computing project.
+Also this project is very hard to do, please support and thanks!